-I covered this topic in 2016 and a lot has changed since then.
+I covered this topic previously and a lot has changed since then.
 This list has a little bit of overlap with the previous one but it’s also more technical.
 Parents of teens will want to share both lists and consider whether or not there are some things they could do to model better Internet behavior.

 Don’t visit questionable websites

-File-sharing, “free” movie sites, questionable forums.
+File-sharing, “free” movie sites, questionable forums should all be avoided.

 Set social media accounts to private